-Silvano Orsi is an activist and community advocate, not a career politician, elected official, or hand-picked replacement for the status quo.
+Silvano Orsi is an activist and community advocate, not a career politician, elected official, nor any replacement for the status quo.

 He brings to the table strong name recognition, a solid law and business management background, and a long list of achievements within the community.
-His candidacy raises the prospect of real change and a better quality of life for the community he will serve, as he fights for our fair share, across the 137th District, in the Town of Gates and City of Rochester.
+His candidacy raises the prospect of real change and a better quality of life for the community he will serve, as he fights for our fair share , in the Town of Gates and City of Rochester.

 Silvano holds two law degrees, one from the University of London, and the other from the Boston University School of Law, as well as a business administration degree from the International University of Geneva.
 He is also a graduate of Cardinal Mooney High School.